-Digital Research and Problem Solving
+Digital Problem Solving

 Digital research and problem solving requires us to draw upon many of the JISC capabilities to find information, create hypotheses, collect data and produce results.
-Provide your students with learning opportunities to develop these skills in class and then display them in an assessment.

-Learning objectives
+Learning outcomes

-• Collect research data using digital tools
+• Collect and record data using digital tools and applications such as video capture, sensors and instrumentation

 Higher level

-Activities
+Synchronous Activities

 Survey design